Like a Story Arc

 - Symbionic Titan appeared to be this, having little bits of information revealed at a time in non-chronological order, which makes it rather irritating that the complicated plot they got going is being wrapped up hastily in four episodes, due to cancellation.

 - The Pirates of Dark Water did this all the way back in the 80s, with the entire series focused on obtaining the Thirteen Treasures of Rue to stop the titular Dark Water.
-Sadly, it was before it's time and was canceled before even half the treasures were found.
+Sadly, it was before its time and was canceled after only 8 of the 13 treasures had been found.

 - The Secret Saturdays develops a Myth Arc concerning the hunt for Kur and the battle against Argost.
 The first few seasons alternate between episodic adventures and episodes that furthered the main storyline but the final season largely abandoned this approach and almost all episodes in that season are used to tie up all the loose ends and set up the Grand Finale.